eslint/eslint/docs/rules/func-call-spacing.md

 This rule requires or disallows spaces between the function name and the opening parenthesis that calls it.

-## options
+## Options

 This rule has a string option:

-- `"never"` (default) disallows space between the function name and the opening parenthesis.
+* `"never"` (default) disallows space between the function name and the opening parenthesis.
-- `"always"` requires space between the function name and the opening parenthesis.
+* `"always"` requires space between the function name and the opening parenthesis.

 Further, in `"always"` mode, a second object option is available that contains a single boolean `allowNewlines` property.